Savor fall flavors and make this pumpkin soup recipe.

 • Pumpkin – A can of pumpkin is the savory base for this recipe, but you can use blended roasted fresh pumpkin.

-• Vegetables Carrots add a touch of sweetness, while diced potatoes help thicken the soup.
+• Vegetables Carrots add a touch of sweetness.
 Other squash varieties can be added, like butternut or acorn squash.

 • Soup Base – Heavy cream, broth, and butter make the base for this pumpkin soup.
 Swap in a coconut milk as a dairy alternative.